Dying is hard work, challenging on all levels, for all involved...

-You can contact me directly via this website, call me personally or contact me through Living Well Dying Well, the organisation which trains Doulas in the Britain, especially if you feel more comfortable to check my references before approaching me.
-I do charge for my work as a Doula, and this is something we can discuss at our first call.
+You can contact me directly via this website, call me personally or contact me through, End of Life Doula UK, the Association for Doulas trained by Living Well Dying Well.
+Especially if it feels more comfortable to check my references before approaching me.
+I do charge for my work as a Doula.

 Would You Like To Meet?

 You can contact me directly by e-mail or phone: